 2017 Fantasy Baseball Outlook

 There was no outlook written for Brent Morel in 2017.
 Check out the latest news below for more on his current fantasy value.

 Signed a minor-league contract with the Athletics in July 2015.

-Morel signed a minor-league contract with the Athletics on Thursday, MLB.com reports.
+Morel signed a contract extension with the Orix Buffaloes, the Japan Times reports.